 If you see any additional redirection rules being set up, delete them and check if the problem is resolved.

 Fair warning: Before making any changes to the .htaccess file, understand that any accidental mistakes with the .htaccess can break your website.
 Considering this, Rank Math creates a backup of your last saved version of the .htaccess file before the edit.
 Then, if anything goes wrong with the changes you’ve made to the file, you can restore this backup with FTP.
-However, if you make multiple changes that cause problems, the backup cannot help you.
-So proceed with caution.

 To delete any rules from the .htaccess file, select the checkbox below the warning and remove the redirection rule causing the issue from the .htaccess file.